 ◘ Fig. E-37 Concentration of cell sap in bar (or MPa) (lowest and highest) of leaves of mangrove species and soil solutions at different depths (in cm).
 Coastal mangrove of E Africa (arid type) (from Walter & Steiner 1936).

 ◘ Fig. E-38 Inner margin of the mangrove zone on the intertidal coast near Maracaibo (Venezuela) with strong fluctuations of the salt concentration in the soil during the dry (high) and rainy (low concentration due to leaching) seasons.
 Behind the mangroves there are hardly any tides, but constant evaporation in the soil.
 Partially devoid of vegetation due to high salt concentration.
-From the right foothills of sesuvium (photo: Breckle).
+At the right there are stolons of Sesuvium (photo: Breckle).

 Neither the cacti nor the bromeliads contain salts in their tissues; they are therefore not halophytes - another example of the fact that one must examine the ecological characteristics of the plants and the soil conditions in each case very exactly.

 The conditions are different in the strongly humid region.

-◘ Fig. E-39 Schematic of soil salt concentration (red curve) and mangrove structure on humid and arid coasts.
+◘ Fig. E-39 Scheme of soil salt concentration (red curve) and mangrove structure on humid and arid coasts.

-Here, the exposed areas are constantly leached by rainwater, which means that the concentration of soil water must decrease inland, which also applies to the estuarine mangroves upstream.
-The mangroves thus transition into the freshwater communities via a brackish water zone with the fern Acrostichum, Nipa palm, Acanthus ilicifolius, and many other species, without a distinct vegetation-free zone intervening (► Figures.
+Here, the exposed areas are constantly leached by rainwater, which means that the concentration of soil water must decrease inlandwards, which also applies to the estuarine mangroves upstream.
+The mangroves thus transition into the freshwater communities via a brackish water zone with the fern Acrostichum, Nipa (a palm), Acanthus ilicifolius, and many other species, without a distinct vegetation-free zone intervening (► Figures.
 E-35 to E-38).
 Although mangroves are azonal vegetation, their zonation is also determined by climate.
 It is different in humid ZB I than in a climate with a pronounced drought (◘ Fig. E-39).
 In this respect, the zonation of mangroves differs fundamentally between ZB I and ZB II or even ZB III.

 All plants rooted in saline soils take up a certain amount of salts, which are stored in the cell sap.
 This is also true for the mangroves with their strongly succulent leaves, in whose cell sap the salt concentration is about the same as in the soil; to this must be added the nonelectrolytes in a concentration common to tropical species.
 The typical zonation and potential osmotic pressure in the soil as well as in the leaves of the mangroves is shown in ► Fig. E-36, while the diagram in ► Fig. E-39 highlights the differences between mangroves in the arid and humid regions.

-The zoning is the result of competition between the individual mangrove species, for which the salt factor is decisive in E-Africa.
+The zoning is the result of competition between the individual mangrove species, for which the salt factor is decisive in E Africa.
 Avicennia, as the least competitive species, also has the highest resistance to salinity; vestigial specimens of this species therefore form the inner boundary.
 Sonneratia is probably the most competitive species, but is least able to tolerate an increase in salt concentration above that of seawater.
 As a result, it can only persist on the outer margin.
 In mangrove permanently humid areas, zonation is more complicated.
 Avicennia seems to be bound to sandy soil, while Sonneratia prefers silty soil.
-Here, soil type and aeration, inundation duration, water movement, and degree of sweetening or variation in concentration are likely to be more important.
+Here, soil type and aeration, inundation duration, water movement, and variations in salt concentration are likely to be more important.